Andriiklymiuk/corgi/resources/readme/commands/corgi_start.md

                              By default all db_services are included and run.

-  -h, --help                 help for run
+  -h, --help                 help for start
       --omit strings         Slice of parts of service to omit.

                              beforeStart - beforeStart in services is omitted.